gridgo/gridgo-docs/getting_started/first_app/index.rst

     // Register a shutdown hook to stop the context Runtime.getRuntime().addShutdownHook(new Thread(context::stop));

 Well done!
 You have created your first Gridgo application with just a few lines of code.
-More hand-on tutorials can be found at the ref:tutorials section.
+More hand-on tutorials can be found at the :ref:`sec-tutorials` section.